dfuse-io/ice/TUTORIAL.md

 Once you are presented with the `Transaction Submitted` window, you can safely close that window and go back to your app in the browser.
 With the pool now created, there's a new button next to the select dropdown called `New Idea`.
 Why don't we try it? ([screenshot](screenshots/24-create-idea.png))

-_*Note that each pool needs to follow the [EOSIO `Accounts`](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions/#2-accounts) limitations; a human readable name between 1 and 12 characters in length.
+_*Note that each pool name needs to follow the [EOSIO `Accounts`](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions/#2-accounts) limitation; it must be a human readable name between 1 and 12 characters in length.
 The characters can include [a-z], [1-5], and optional dots (.) except for the last character._

 ### 14. Adding an Idea